paul-hammant/tbd/content/observed-habits/index.md

 programming working with wire mocking easy.
 Tiers refers to a layer-cake view of an applications construction, of course.

-With a Microcosm strategy which delivers shared nothing for a developer workstation, it is acknowledged that non-functional consistency with production has been thrown out of the window, and that only functional correctness is being honored.
+With a Microcosm strategy which delivers shared nothing for a developer workstation, it is acknowledged that non-functional consistency with production has been thrown out of the window and that only functional correctness is being honored.
 This is only really any good for the act of development on a workstation, and the verification of that (per commit) by a Continuous Integration daemon.

-You team will need many named QA environments, and many named UAT environments.
+Your team will need many named QA environments, and many named UAT environments.
 Each of those with different rules about the frequency of deployment, and even perhaps even a temporarily reservation for different reasons.
 Those environments pull together **real** dependent services and integrated applications.
 As much as possible those environs should not have shared services.

-Companies often make a classic mistake when buying software in that they (say) buy one license for prod, and another for all dev, QA and UAT, meaning the DevOps team had configure it as shared for all those environments, with a wide ranging negative impact on productivity and quality for innumerable and sometimes subtle psychological reasons.
+Companies often make a classic mistake when buying software in that they (say) buy one license for prod, and another for all dev, QA and UAT, meaning the DevOps team had configured it as shared for all those environments, with a wide-ranging negative impact on productivity and quality for innumerable and sometimes subtle psychological reasons.

 ## Common code ownership

-Committing to the trunk many times a day, requires a broad sense of ownership to code, and a willingness to allow developers to contribute changes to sections of an application or service that they have not previously be involved with.
+Committing to the trunk many times a day requires a broad sense of ownership to code, and a willingness to allow developers to contribute changes to sections of an application or service that they have not previously be involved with.
 Allow does come with responsibilities and checks.
 The former is to standards, and the checks are by the CI server, and by humans who should honor to do a speedy code review.
-That last, for the highest performing teams means as soon as the proposed commit is ready.
+That last, for the highest performing teams, means as soon as the proposed commit is ready.